Search for keywords or browse the FAQs

 The approved list of securities can be found by visiting zerodhacapital.com/approved-list.
 RBI only permits a particular list of Group 1 securities to be allowed for collateralising for a loan by NBFCs.
 Zerodha Capital Private Limited has its own list of curated scrips from the Group 1 list of securities, as per its risk management policies, which are eligible and permitted for the loan against securities.

 All loans offered by Zerodha Capital are categorized as demand loans, requiring repayment within one year.
 Unlike traditional loans with fixed EMI structures, demand loans provide flexibility, allowing for the payment of only the minimum outstanding interest every month.
-Initially set for a one-year term, these loans can be renewed for an additional year if there is an outstanding balance.

-What is Sanction Limit?
+What is a Sanction Limit?

 Why does the KYC take up to 72 hours to update?